sergiusens/snappy-docs/build-snaps/index.md

 ## Build your first snap

 A concise, step by step, snap example is the best way to get started!
-Heads on to [Your first snap](/docs/build-snaps/your-first-snap).
+Head on to [Your first snap](/docs/build-snaps/your-first-snap).

 ### Automatically building from Git